 Language Arts: Mrs. Smith will be teaching the language arts.
 Students K-8 will be using a blended learning language arts curriculum.
 About 70% of your child’s learning in my class will be on their electronic device.
 Students will have an online course that includes reading units, spelling, grammar, and writing.
 Students will be reading a variety of texts this year to broaden their understanding of literature.
 Our spelling program is Words Their Way.
 Students will be working on a spelling sort at their academic level.
 We will spend two weeks on each spelling sort.
 Our vocab words will be part of their weekly reading comprehension test We will also be doing book clubs this year.
 Students will be submersed in reading this year.
 A weekly reading log will be sent home on the back of the SOAR behavior chart.
 Please make sure you sign this reading log each night.
 I will go over more details about my course with the students in class.
 I know we are going to have a great year!

-Science, Computer Science, Social Studies, and Health: Mrs. Sherman will be teaching science, social studies, and health.
-Students will meet with Mrs. Sherman daily, but may not have instruction daily in all three subjects.
+Science and Computer Science: Mr. Miller will be teaching science and computer science.
+Students will meet with Mr. Miller daily.
 In science class this year, we will learn to think like a scientist.
-We will explore heat, electricity and other forms of energy, investigate the ways land changes over time (weathering, erosion, volcanoes, and earthquakes), look into ways we protect and harm the environment and our limited natural resources, ask questions about the structures of plants and animals and their growth and survival, and also, design and measure the motion of a moving system focusing on the forces of thrust, drag, gravity and lift.
-In social studies, we will be learning about the history and geography of Indiana and how Hoosier Citizens impact our country and our world.
-In health, we will be using the research-based Second Step program.
-The program will help students to interact with their peers by reinforcing skills such as participating in conversations, giving compliments, managing strong feelings, and taking responsibility.
+We will explore heat, electricity and other forms of energy, investigate the ways land changes over time (weathering, erosion, volcanoes, and earthquakes), look into ways we protect and harm the environment and our limited natural resources.
+We will also ask questions about the structures of plants and animals and their growth and survival, and also, design and measure the motion of a moving system focusing on the forces of thrust, drag, gravity and lift.
+Students will also be getting an introduction to coding and computer science.

-Mrs. Smith Reading & Language firstname.lastname@example.org ext.
+Mrs. Smith Language Arts and Social Studies email@example.com ext.
 18126

-Mr. Miller Math email@example.com ext.
+Mr. Miller Math and Science firstname.lastname@example.org ext.
 18133

 This is just a small glimpse into fourth grade.
 If you need more information on anything in this letter please contact us!

-Mrs. Smith, Mrs. Sherman, and Mr. Miller
+Mrs. Smith and Mr. Miller